 This exercise comes from Brian Kiteley’s excellent book The 3 A.M.
 Epiphany.
 We’ll talk about and slightly alter the exercise during class.
 After that exercise, complete this one.
 Constrast the two.

-Think about your English 412R fiction portfolio by writing out answers to these questions.
-Your answers are not promises.
+Think about your fiction portfolio by writing out answers to these questions.
+Your answers are not promises to me or your portfolio.
 Page numbers refer to Percy’s Thrill Me.
 What does your character look like?
-What do they like to think about?
-Hate … Continue reading
+What do they like to … Continue reading

 These suggestions are from Charlie Jane Anders’s “Description Without Boring the Reader or Yourself” on, I think, I09.
 (Her book, btw, is very good.)
 Commit to never being boring Engage all five senses: sights, sounds, smells, tastes, textures; temperature Try … Continue reading